fluxrider/playlist_shuffle/README.md

 The variance is left to be desired of course.
 Over just one loop, the listener knows which songs are in which group and is well informed on what cannot possibly play next.

-The shuffle is now biased, so it becomes slightly harder to verify that the implementation of this algorith is correct.
+The shuffle is now biased, so it becomes slightly harder to verify that the implementation of this algorithm is correct.
 You would need to verify that each half has been shuffled correctly without bias.

 Distance statistics in a simulation with a sequence of 100 elements, looping 10,000 times.
 The halves are 50 in length.